mechiles/bucketListAppClient/README.md

 After those changes, you should be able to submit the full code to Phone Gap Build to get your iOS, Android and Windows apps built.

+UPDATE: The app will now let you edit your Bucket List entries.